Heating & Cooling

 Aside from the rare outliers, let’s check out a handful of common problems associated with old heat pumps.
 They’ll let you know when it’s almost time to replace a couple of parts (or maybe even the whole unit).

-• If your heat pump is getting increasingly louder by the week, it might be time to look for repairs.
+• If your heat pump gets increasingly louder by the week, it might be time to look for repairs.
 Clogged filters, broken coils, and blockages can all be the cause.
 However, there might be broken pipes or a frozen condenser.
 Unfortunately, hiring a pro is sometimes the only way to know.

 • Corrosion and rust can also be present, although they’re rare.
 Conditioned Air, Inc. states that people who live in coastal towns can experience these issues.
-They’re often caused by excessive amounts of humidity and salinity in the air.
+They’re often caused by excessive humidity and salinity in the air.
 The combination of salt and moisture is horrible for most electronics.

 How Often Should You Replace Your Heat Pump?

-Ductless heat pumps should last well over a decade under proper usage and maintenance.
+Ductless heat pumps should last over a decade under proper usage and maintenance.
 Depending on the brand that you have, you can expect between 10 to 30 years from your unit.
 Remember that regular inspections and cleanings are the keys to increasing the longevity of your ductless heat pump.

 While systems can last up to 20 years, it doesn’t make it the most cost-efficient thing to do.
 Because technology advancements are moving so fast, manufacturers stop producing parts on older systems which may make it hard to repair a ductless system that is over 12 to 15 years old.